 32. The Wind Blows from Long Xi (2022, Rakuten Viki)

 Ok, now we are diving into ancient China with The Wind Blows from Long Xi.
-In 228 of the Common Era, the Shu army is decimated by the Wei army.
+In 228 of the Common Era, the Shu army was decimated by the Wei army.
 Through an investigation, they discover someone is spreading misinformation to the military.
 Shu intelligent believes it is spy Chen Gong (played by Chen Kun).
 Thus, Shu sends spy Xun Xu (played by Bai Yu) to track him down.
 However, the mission changes as the spies discover the culprit might be a spy codenamed ‘Candle Dragon’.
 With this enemy now planning to steal blueprints for a new crossbow that could change the tide of the war, Chen Gong and Xun Xu must team up to save their kingdoms from this threat.

 This premise of enemy spies turning allies against a common threat is not new.
 However, we usually associate this with modern-day spies, who have access to today’s gadgets.
 When this concept is put in the past, there’s usually some element of supernatural being, magic possession, or genius levels of intellect in our protagonist.
 None of that is here!
 The tension is raised so high, and it is refreshing to see pure spy work in 228 CE with the tools and the character’s intelligence.
 Be warned!
 You must pay attention throughout this historical show.
 There is no solid good guy/bad guy.
 Everyone is morally grey, which enhances this show’s charms.
 The cast was excellent, the plot was woven together, always to leave you on the edge of your seat, and the scenery was fantastic.
 Watch The Wind Blows from Longxi for an excellent spy drama with no magic way out.